kailo-beewell/synthetic_standard_school_dashboards/data_guide.md

-# Guide to the data structures and processing steps used in creation of the synthetic standard survey school dashboard
+# Guide to processing steps used in creation of the synthetic standard survey school dashboard

 Please note: This will differ for the symbol survey and public dashboards.

+For a **preview of the data columns and types** at key stages in this process, please see `data_structures.ipynb`.

 ## Data processing for the synthetic dashboard